Exeter City Council: Premises

 Full council meetings are generally held at the city's Guildhall at 203 High Street, which was built around 1470.
 The council's main offices are at the Civic Centre, a 1970s building on Paris Street in the city centre.
+The Paris Street offices are currently under-occupied, and the council plans to move into a different location, but a final decision has not yet been made.

 Elections

 Since the last boundary changes in 2016, the council has comprised 39 councillors, representing 13 wards, with each ward electing three councillors.
 Elections are held three years out of every four, with a third of the council (one councillor for each ward) being elected at a time for a four-year term.
 Devon County Council elections are held in the fourth year of the cycle when there are no elections to the city council.

 Wards and councillors

 The wards of the city for City Council purposes are listed below.